akiencore/Item-Management/README.md

 # Item-Management Application
+An alpha version that totally originated by myself, and it tests some Django techniques.

 The purpose of this project is to manage items based on containers that users added.
 (Based on Django)